 Only 16% of the Internet community 'currently' (compares with 'recently' in the Duke survey) downloads via P2P and 33% have downloaded from P2P networks at some point.
 Duke freshman are downloading at about twice this rate from P2P networks.
-However, Duke students are almost twice as likely to have downloaded from online services, such
+However, Duke students are almost twice as likely to have downloaded from online services, such as iTunes, also.
+While Duke freshmen download illegally more often, they also download legally more often too.

 This trend has multiple explanations.
 First, Duke students access the Internet via a high-speed network.
 This allows students to transfer songs and other files at rates not available to the general Internet community.
 Second, college students are more technically inclined, as a whole, than the general Internet community.
 Having grown up during the digital age, they are more likely to be familiar with these means.
 Only 27% of Internet users download music via some means (Madden 2005).
 At Duke, nearly every student has downloaded music over the Internet.
-Moreover, every Duke freshman owns an iPod and, as such, has a stronger reason to acquire music.
-While Duke freshmen do download music illegally at higher percentages, they also download legally at higher percentages.
+Moreover, every Duke freshman owns an iPod and, as such, has a stronger reason to download music.
+Duke freshmen use P2P networks at unusually high rates, when compared to the Internet community.
+But that does not mean they are any more villainous.
+Duke students also use every other means possible more frequently.